 Funding among highway systems.
 Advances from July 1, 2020, to July 1, 2014, the expiration date of the annual allocation that can be made by the Commonwealth Transportation Board.
-02/12/14 House: Left in Appropriations Notes: City position: support HB 939 Same-sex marriages; civil unions.
+01/23/14 House: Referred to Committee on Appropriations 01/31/14 House: Assigned App. sub: Transportation 02/03/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 939 Same-sex marriages; civil unions.